AdRoll/baker/content/en/docs/How To/create_upload.md

 The function receives a [UploadParams](https://pkg.go.dev/github.com/AdRoll/baker#UploadParams) object and returns an instance of [Upload](https://pkg.go.dev/github.com/AdRoll/baker#Upload).

-The function should verify the configuration params into `UploadParams.DecodedConfig` and initialize the component accordingly.
+It should verify the configuration, accessed via `UploadParams.DecodedConfig` and initialize the component accordingly.

 ### The upload configuration and help